-AES-256 crypto cracked in 50 secs using €200 of kit one metre away
+AES-256 keys sniffed in seconds using €200 of kit a few inches away

 Van Eck phreaking getting surprisingly cheap

-Sideband attacks that monitor a computer's electromagnetic output to snaffle passwords are nothing new.
+Side-channel attacks that monitor a computer's electromagnetic output to snaffle passwords are nothing new.
 They usually require direct access to the target system and a lot of expensive machinery – but no longer.

-Researchers at Fox‑IT have managed to crack AES (Advanced Encryption Standard) 256 encryption keys from a distance of 1 metre (3.3 feet) – using €200 (~US$224) worth of parts obtained from a standard electronics store – just by measuring electromagnetic radiation.
-At that distance cracking the keys took five minutes, but if an attacker got within 30 centimetres (11.8 inches) of a device, the cracking time is cut down to just 50 seconds.
+Researchers at Fox‑IT have managed to wirelessly extract secret AES-256 encryption keys from a distance of one metre (3.3 feet) – using €200 (~US$224) worth of parts obtained from a standard electronics store – just by measuring electromagnetic radiation.
+At that distance sniffing the keys over the air took five minutes, but if an attacker got within 30 centimetres (11.8 inches) of a device, the extraction time is cut down to just 50 seconds.

 The research team used a simple loop antenna, attached it to an external amplifier and bandpass filters bought online, and then plugged it into a software defined radio USB stick they bought for €20.
 The entire cost of the setup was less than €200 and the device could be hidden in a jacket or laptop case.

-They used this kit to record the radio signals generated by the power consumption of the SmartFusion2 target system running an AMD Cortex M3 chip.
+They used this kit to record the radio signals generated by the power consumption of the SmartFusion2 target system running an ARM Cortex-M3-powered chip.
 By measuring the leakage between the Cortex processor and the AHB bus, the data showed the peaks and troughs of consumption as the encryption process was carried out.

 By running a different encryption run on a test rig, the researchers mapped out how the power consumption related to individual bytes of information.
 That allowed them to take guesses at the 256 possible values of a single byte and the correct choice showed the highest power spike.